-On any Triumph Twin unless you are confident that it has been assembled and serviced properly it is vital to assess the state of the Crankshaft and Sludge Trap at sometime early in your ownership.
-Less important if the machine is for static display or light use but essential if you intend to use the machine regularly for commuting, racing or touring.
+On any Triumph Twin unless you are completely confident that it has been assembled and serviced properly it is vital to assess the state of the Crankshaft and Sludge Trap at some-point early in your ownership.
+Less important if the machine is for static display or light use but essential if you intend to use the machine regularly.